 Many of the brands in this space are geared towards agencies and pros.

 Not people just starting out (although they do offer a limited free plan).

 According to Edison Research, 33% of American adults listen to podcasts on a regular basis.

-And we're starting to see a slew of martech products specifically engineered for podcasts.
+And we're starting to see a slew of martech products specifically for podcasts.

-For example, searches for "podcast hosting" have increased by 181% over the last 5 years.
+For example, searches for "podcast hosting" have increased over the last five years.

 In the podcast mic space, the Blue Microphone USB Mic has taken off in this relatively small (but growing) space.

-Searches for "blue microphones yeti" over the last year.
+Searches for "blue microphones yeti" are up 103% over the last 10 years.